alpal923/alpal923/README.md

 ### Hi there 👋

-🔭 Recently graduated with my degree in Statistics: Data Science from Brigham Young University
+🔭 Graduated with my degree in Statistics: Data Science from Brigham Young University

 🌱 Focusing on identifying issues before consumers have to call in with ML